gee-community/GEE-Dev-Docs/index.md

 # Welcome

-This is GEE Dev Docs, a collaborative platform for accessing and submitting tutorials for [Google Earth Engine](https://earthengine.google.com/).
+This is GEE Dev Docs, a collaborative platform for accessing and submitting [Google Earth Engine](https://earthengine.google.com/) tutorials.

 **Currently this is a mock up to test the "Just the Docs" platform.**